Incoterms

 • Goods inspection

-What are the Incoterms for road transports, among others?
+What are the Incoterms for road transportation, among others?

-• FCA - Free Carrier / Freight Carrier (... named place of delivery)
+• FCA - Free Carrier (... named place of delivery)

-• CPT - Carriage paid to / Freight paid (... named destination)
+• CPT - Carriage paid to / Carriage paid to (... named place of destination)

-• CIP - Carriage and Insurance paid to / Freight paid insured (... named place of destination)
+• CIP - Carriage and Insurance paid to / Carriage paid insured (... named place of destination)

-• DAT - Delivered at Terminal (... named terminal at port/place of destination)
+• DAT - Delivered at Terminal (... named terminal in the port/place of destination)

 • DAP - Delivered at Place (... named place of destination)